Hans-Beerman/CompressorNodeSoftware-main/README.md

 - _Button On_: to manual switch on the compressor;
 - _Button Off_: to manual switch off the compressor;
+- _but1_: to toggle info / calibration mode on or off. but1 is the second button of the ESP32-PoE module.
+Press this button, when the node is running (the boot screen is not shown anymore).
+When info calibration mode is active each second e.g. the IP address and calibration info is logged to MQTT and telnet etc.
 - _Automatic switch on_: switch the compressor on by means of dedicated MQTT messages
 - _Automatic switch off_: switch the compressor off by means of dedicated MQTT mesages
 - _Timeout_: the compressor will automatically switch off after a certain (in source code) configured timeout, currently after 30 minutes.
 Pressing Button On again, while the compressor is switched on, will extend the timeout with the same amount;